jadch/Tank-game/README.md

 Simple JS game that I developed (on codepen) in my free time during an internship, now uploaded to github.
 Infrequent updates, given that I'm developping it in my free time. :)

+Move with <- and ->, fire with [space].
+Avoid hitting the blocks, shoot the purple monsters.

 *******
 TO DO:
 *******